Brooks Nader Displays Cleavage In Strapless Dress

 Nader’s dress was white with a plunge neckline, which left her cleavage on display.
 It then flowed out into a baggy fit, as she cinched the top with a black ribbon.
 The ribbon hung down the front of her.

-Brooks looked at the camera straight-on, and placed her left hand on her hips.
+Brooks looked straight at the camera, and placed her left hand on her hips.
 Meanwhile, she popped out her right foot.

 The model wore her hair down in a heavy right part.
 She slicked down the top, and then curled her hair for a sophisticated look.
 Brooks also sported pink lipstick and some blush, along with brown eyeliner on her lower lid.

-Nader was spotted with a slight smile, as she kept things simple with no necklace.
+Nader was spotted with a slight smile, as she kept things simple with no jewelry.

 Brooks’ fans gushed about the formal look in the comments sections.
 This included a shout-out from a fellow Sports Illustrated model, Raine Michaels.